 Often, the only thing preventing someone from being housed is the security deposit.
-As part of OTS services it generally pays the security deposit directly to the landlord.
+As part of its services, OTS generally pays the security deposit directly to the landlord.
 OTS’ process can usually provide a fully furnished apartment in as little as two to fourteen days.
-OTS provides basic household goods (furniture, bedding, etc.) to help give our clients a fresh start.
+We provide basic household goods (furniture, bedding, etc.) to help give our clients a fresh start.

-Getting out of homelessness will be a life-changing experience for those directly impacted as well as provide them with the self-esteem that comes from renting their own apartment.
+Getting out of homelessness is a life-changing experience for those directly impacted, as well as is providing them with the self-esteem that comes from renting their own apartment.
 Reducing the number of homeless people reduces the medical treatment, incarceration, police intervention and emergency shelter expenses for municipalities and taxpayers.

-To be able to get an individual off the streets one at a time totally transform the lives of the people who will no longer be homeless.
+Getting an individual off the streets totally transforms the lives of the people who will no longer be homeless.
 Once they have a permanent roof over their heads, they can concentrate on getting the rest of their lives in order.
 It gives hope and inspiration to other homeless people as they struggle to escape from shelters and the streets.